damartripamungkas/botdexdamar/README.md

 botsniper = buy tokens if tokens already have liquidity or activate swap quickly.\
 botexploit = it's so hard to explain but the features in this are frontrun, backrun, arbitrange.

-# changelog to V8.0.0
+# changelog to V8.1.0
+1. remove open source :(
+2. compile the script to execute so that it is easy and has minimal bugs
+3. added a minimum target amount, delay feature in the sandwich feature
+4. added autoTradeSellToken feature in firstlaunchbuy features
-1. fix bug and tune up performance
+5. fix bug and tune up performance
-2. add botexploit and add awesome features in botexploit
-3. etc..

 # features sniper
 for more details, please check the config/config.js file